Any enterprise organization will invariably want to know how its SEO efforts are impacting the bottom line.

 You can also tag these events and show the connection of your work to the overall growth.
 In seoClarity, use the “Events Tag” feature so show certain pages that are being worked on or are in a specific category.

-A word of caution: don’t obsess over reviewing your daily rank data.
+A word of caution: don’t obsess over reviewing your daily ranking data.
 While it’s an excellent gauge for you and your team, you shouldn’t lose sleep over a ranking drop from position 3 to position 4.
 I suggest you instead review the data weekly and look at consistencies before you dig into what could be minor issues.

 Next Level: Incorporate Visibility Share reporting.
 In 2020 (actually for several years now), the truth is what we've thought of as #1 typically isn't #1 anymore.
 That is, the first organic web link is often way down the page, buried under numerous search features and ads.
 In many cases, it isn't on the first fold.